remy/remysharp.com/public/drafts/how-tabs-should-work.md

 On the server you need to be able to handle both regular GET requests and requests that accept `application/json` because the panel in our enhanced version will make an ajax request for just the fragment of content we want.

-## URI fragment or addressable URL?
+## URI fragment, addressable URL or query string?

 A URI fragment would be using `mysite.com/config#content` to show the *content* panel. a fully addressable URL would be `mysite.com/config/content` *or* using a query string (by way of "filtering" the page): `mysite.com/config?tab=content`.